-At Blueberry Cove sustainability includes the physical, social, emotional and spiritual aspects of life in balance, so activity choices are very broad.
+At Blueberry Cove sustainability includes the physical, social, emotional, and spiritual aspects of life in balance, so activity choices are very broad.
 Each camp session will complete a group project that supports the long-term sustainability of Blueberry Cove.
-Weekly project examples include: create a frog pond for day camp, make a bird blind or create a rain barrel system.
+Weekly project examples include: create a frog pond for day camp, making a bird blind or creating a rain barrel system.
 Daily activity examples include baking bread for the camp, washing day camp table linens using an old wringer washer, making ice cream for dessert, harvesting from the garden, field games, trips to a local beach, hiking to Roaring Spout, boating as a means to reach a destination (rather than driving).

 Our day camp staff are the seed planters for the future generations of caring citizens on the Earth.
 Day campers follow a similar flow to the overnight day with mornings for in-depth explorations and afternoons for more relaxed free-time and free-play activity periods geared toward age-specific abilities.